 See below for further information on the initial priorities.

-The fire safety reforms have been developed in consultation with key stakeholders, and represent a critical first step towards strengthening the NSW building regulation and certification system, that will integrate with future reforms.
+The fire safety reforms, introduced by the Environmental Planning and Assessment Amendment (Fire Safety and Building Certification) Regulation 2017 (the Amending Regulation), have been developed in consultation with key stakeholders, and represent a critical first step towards strengthening the NSW building regulation and certification system.

 The NSW Government acknowledges the need to improve the Building Professionals Act 2005 to strengthen requirements relating to the accreditation, investigation, auditing and disciplining of certifying authorities.